Grace Nixon Institute

 Overview of Summer 2020 Courses

 - Jennifer Ladino will offer "Thinking Feeling: Emotions in Literature, Teaching, and the World."
-This course approaches emotion, or affect, from theoretical, literary-critical, interdisciplinary, and pedagogical perspectives in order to gain a better sense of how readers, viewers, and students experience emotional responses to texts, and how affect circulates in complicated intertextual and interpersonal ways.
-We’ll consider the role of emotions in generating empathy (in readers, for example), evaluate how emotions like love, anger, and shame function in public discourse, and think about how emotions and affect are generated not just within but perhaps by particular environments.
-We’ll apply our research to primary texts, including non-fiction, fiction, and poetry, as well as films and other cultural texts.
-You will play a key role in shaping this class as you bring your own ideas, concerns, questions, and favorite texts into the classroom.
-In fact, you will choose most of the primary texts that we’ll read as we work through these and other questions:
+In this course, we will approach emotion, or affect, from theoretical, literary-critical, interdisciplinary, and pedagogical perspectives, in order to gain a better sense of how readers, viewers, and students experience emotional responses to texts, and how affect circulates in complicated intertextual and interpersonal ways.
+We'll consider the role of emotions in generating empathy (in readers, for example), evaluate how emotions like love, anger and shame function in public discourse, and think about how emotions and affect are generated not just within but perhaps by particular environments.